What Is Full Spectrum LED Lighting?

 Wavelengths

 Plant lights for indoor growing come in different wavelengths.
-The question is, "what are wavelengths, and how do they affect your selection for the best Full spectrum light?”
+The question is, "What are wavelengths, and how do they affect your selection for the best Full spectrum light?”

 First, the wavelength is a scientific term that refers to the horizontal distance between to crests of a wave.
 One way to measure light is by using wavelengths, and visible light has a wavelength between 400-700 nanometers.